David and Frederick Barclay: Sunday Business (1998–2008)

-The Telegraph Media Group
+The Telegraph Media Group (2004–2025)

 In July 2004, the Barclays bought The Telegraph Group (now Telegraph Media Group), which includes The Daily Telegraph, The Sunday Telegraph, and The Spectator after months of intense bidding and lawsuits.
 The Telegraph Group was owned by Hollinger Inc. of Toronto, Ontario, Canada, the newspaper group controlled by the Canadian-born British businessman Conrad Black.
 As part of a February 2004 judgment, an American judge, Leo Strine, accused the Barclay brothers of being "less than fully candid", adding they had "remained silent while Lord Black misled the Hollinger Inc. International board", remarks that incurred the brothers' wrath, with David branding the criticisms "grossly unfair".

-The brothers' period as newspaper proprietors has been more tumultuous than their property interests.
+The brothers' period as newspaper proprietors was more tumultuous than with their property interests.
 At the Telegraph Group, Murdoch MacLennan made over 100 journalists redundant in 2006, prompting the National Union of Journalists (NUJ) to consider strike action.
 The Sunday Telegraph editor Dominic Lawson was sacked and replaced by Sarah Sands in June 2005, but Sands lasted just nine months.
 Patience Wheatcroft from The Times was appointed editor in March 2006.
 She was replaced by Ian McGregor one year later.
-In February 2015, Peter Oborne, the Chief Political Correspondent resigned from the newspaper in protest at its editorial direction.
-Jason Seiken was made editor-in-chief and chief content officer of Telegraph Media Group in October 2013, but announced his departure after 18 months in April 2015.
+Jason Seiken was made editor-in-chief and chief content officer of Telegraph Media Group in October 2013, but announced his departure after 18 months in April 2015, three months after Peter Oborne, the Chief Political Correspondent, resigned from the newspaper in protest at its editorial direction.

 In October 2019, it was announced that the brothers were seeking to sell the Telegraph Group amid speculation that their business interests were in some difficulty.

+On 7 June 2023, after a bitter row over nearly £1bn of unpaid debts, the Daily and Sunday Telegraph, amongst others, were put up for sale by AlixPartners, who had been appointed by Bank of Scotland as official receiver to seize the shares owned by the Barclay family in the holding company that ultimately controlled the national newspapers and The Spectator magazine.

+In 2024 The Spectator was sold to a vehicle owned by Sir Paul Marshall for £100m.

+The Telegraph property was eventually sold in 2025 to the American firm RedBird Capital Partners, after a prior bid for control by the Abu Dhabi Sheikh Mansour bin Zayed Sultan al-Nahyan experienced regulatory problems and was the instigator for a law preventing foreign ownership of the UK press, the Digital Markets, Competition and Consumers Act 2024.

 Controversies

+Fraud and tax avoidance

+In 2024, The Economist reported on strong grounds that the Barclay brothers engaged in fraud and tax avoidance or evasion in relation to a deal in the 1970s that saved the brothers from bankruptcy.
+The Economist also found that Frederick Barclay concealed assets from a bankruptcy court, which is a crime.